 Ann Marie Hendry of Instagram page @that.vegetablist grows her two cape gooseberry plants inside a greenhouse, describing them as the ‘surprise hit of the year’ after harvesting 160 fruits!
 Ann Marie reminds us that plants can be cut back completely at the end of the year — especially after frost damage and a botrytis hit.
 Remember to give your plants plenty of space to develop, she says.
 Check out Ann’s cape gooseberry plants at her Instagram now.

 We hope you’ve enjoyed our selection of fantastic fruit growing content, and have found plenty of inspiration to get you started!
-Find more advice on growing and selecting the right fruit for your garden at our dedicated fruit hub page.
+Find helpful fruit growing advice and resources over on our dedicated hub page.
+Or if you’re keen to try something new, learn everything you need to know about growing currants here.
 We always love to hear from you – please share your own fruit growing successes with us via #YourTMGarden on social media.
 Happy planting!